natacha-beck/cbrain-wiki/Tool-integration-with-Boutiques-or-Scientific-tool-integration-in-CBRAIN.md

     - See step 1 here: https://nbviewer.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb
     - Use the command line tool 'bosh validate' to validate your descriptor.

-3. Test your descriptor in CBRAIN with the **BoutiquesDescriptorMakerTool**.
+3. Test your descriptor in CBRAIN with the **BoutiquesDescriptorMaker** tool.
 This tool is a fake interface generator that takes a descriptor and previews what a final integration would look like.

 4. You can also override some methods in CBRAIN by writing special Ruby modules (For Example --> https://github.com/aces/cbrain/blob/master/BrainPortal/lib/boutiques_file_name_matcher.rb).